-9. Send Revisit Forms
+9. Send revisit forms

 A revisit form is a supplementary form for current patients.
 This form skips the basic information (because you have it already) and only questions about the medical condition.
 For instance, you might ask “Has your condition responded to your prescribed medication?” or “What is your current weight?”
 This keep the healthcare provider updated without taking too much of the patient’s time.

-10. Include a Disclaimer
+10. Include a disclaimer

-The exact contents of your disclaimer will change depending on your practice, your industry, and your state’s laws, but generally they say something like this:
+The exact contents of your disclaimer will change depending on your practice, your industry and your state’s laws, but generally they say something like this:

 “The above information is accurate to the best of my knowledge.
 I authorize [your name or business name here] to bill my insurance provider.
 I understand that I am responsible for any remaining balance.”

-Naturally, you’ll want to customize the disclaimer based on your needs.
+Of course, you’ll want to customize the disclaimer based on your needs.

 Once you’ve optimized your intake forms, send them in confidence.
 You know you’re doing everything you can to improve the patient experience, expedite patient flow, and provide better care.